EdgardoArriagada/.zsh-spell-book/README.md

 - Use the _src/automatic-calls_ folder to add anything you want to be executed and printed to console right after a new terminal is initialized

+- User the _setup_ folder to setup (once per installation) some programs to use configurations stored in this project, then use the `source` command to source these scripts manually

 ### Dynamic prefixing

 To use dynamic prefixing, just use the `__${zsb}_` variable to prefix function names.
 I.E: